Is Biometrica a CRA?

-As of June 29, 2018, we have more than six million arrest records from more than 248 U.S. jurisdictions in UMbRA, but that number is constantly changing as we add more counties.
+As of May of 2023, we have more than twenty-one million arrest records from more than 248 U.S. jurisdictions in UMbRA, but that number is constantly changing as we add more counties.
 Data is updated every hour to 24 hours wherever possible, so it’s pretty current once a county has come into our intake pipeline, allowing us to follow someone as they go through the system, depending on when the law enforcement body concerned updates their records.

 What happens if someone is arrested and not convicted?

 Unlike court processing, our data does not become inaccurate because of future events.
 You were arrested, that is a matter of fact.
 The fact of your having once been arrested doesn’t change.
 It is a matter of record.

 1. Your arrest record and your prosecution record effectively live in two separate baskets.
 So you might be booked, released, charges dropped, found not guilty, whatever, but that arrest is a matter of record until the prosecutorial body updates the law enforcement agency with the status, and the law enforcement agency, in turn, takes the trouble to update its own record to reflect that status.

 2. It’s time-consuming and complicated, even in cases that were dismissed, for a record to be sealed or expunged or annulled or have what’s called “records restricted” (Georgia), a “Declaration of Factual Innocence” (California), such that an individual can lawfully deny the arrest — it depends on the state, the type of offense (violent offenders and sexual offenders are generally excluded), the outcome of the case, the age of the defendant, and procedures vary very widely.
 For more, take a look at this excellent site, The Restoration of Rights Project.

 From our perspective, if the law enforcement body updates it, we could.
 If someone let’s us know, we could.
 We already have a system in place for consumer rights.